 The Imaginative Representations of the Vietnam War Collection contains thousands of examples of the portrayal of the Vietnam War in popular culture.
-This collection, curated by John S. Baky, is constructed with an intent to explore how explicit traumatic cultural phenomena may be interpreted through creative means.
-It is the largest collection of literary and creative works on the Vietnam War in the world; comprising over 20,000 books of fiction and poetry together with more than 3,500 non-print items.
-More than 2,000 films and videos are available.
 The Collection aims to raise questions and document the sources of developing myths about the war experience, measuring the impact of the original event by seeing how the experience is presented to the public through imaginative renderings.
+Sources include novels, poetry, films, documentaries, music, literary archives, and ephemera.

 Explore genres and collection strengths through our catalog lists: